Good leaders are hard to find, but great project managers are rarer still

 Communication, leadership, and problem-solving skills play a crucial role for an individual to become a good project manager.
 Moreover, he or she should be a good decision maker for the smooth maneuvering of the project journey.

 Apart from these qualities, you should possess the following attributes in order to be a good project manager:

 Demand for Project Managers Across the Globe

-According to the PMI and Anderson Economic Group (AEG) analysis that analyses project-oriented employment opportunity in 11 countries on five continents representing developed or growing economic powers.
+According to the PMI and Anderson Economic Group (AEG) analysis that analyses project-oriented employment opportunities in 11 countries on five continents representing developed or growing economic powers.
 Project-Related job growth is expected to be 33% collectively.
 The following chart explains it elaborately:

 Project Management Jobs in 2017

 There are certain attributes and characteristics that a project manager should possess while deploying various project management tools to keep all aspects of their projects organised.
 These characteristics make a project manager efficient to approach each project as its own unique entity.